YosefLab/resolvi-reproducibility/README.md

 We recommend reviewing the [scvi-tools](https://scvi-tools.org/) documentation to get started.

 ## Repository structure
-We provide here all notebooks to reproduce the results.
+We provide here all notebooks to reproduce the results (notebooks with all outputs are managed by lfs).

 - analysis notebooks and scripts:
   - `figure1.ipynb` - notebook to recreate molecule displays in figure 1